knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Tools.md

 - Filters API, for hooking directly into Ghost functionality
 - Theme API, for providing custom handlebars helpers & other theme-specific tools
 - Widget API, for creating dashboard mini-apps
-- Services API, for managing accounts/credentials for 3rd party services
+- Accounts API, for managing accounts/credentials for 3rd party accounts and services
 - Routes API, for adding custom routes
 - Files API, for hooking into and overriding how Ghost stores files
 - UI Tools, for adding to the Ghost admin UI